drain-iber/drain-iber.github.io/docs/drain/for-users/user-manual/drain-plugin/dialogs/go2iber-options.rst

 Hydrological processes
 ----------------------

-- Start time:
+- Start time infiltration:
-- Type of rain:
+- Precipitation:
 - Set rainfall for all hyetografs:
 - Set rainfall raster:
-- Method used for losses:
+- Losses model: here you can select the infiltration model to apply.
+You can choose between *SCS* (Soil Conservation Service) infiltration model or *no losses* model
-- CN multiplier:
+- CN multiplier: multiplier of the CN parameter of the SCS model.
-- Ia:
+- Ia: Initial abstraction.
+Refers to the portion of rainfall that is retained or lost before producing surface runoff.
+When no specific information about the catchment is available, a typical value of 0.2 is often used.

 Tab IBER RESULTS
 ================